deepppl/stan-num-pyro/README.md

 }
 ```

-Then to compile and run inference:
+Then to compile and run inference with the NumPyro runtime:

 ```python
 from stannumpyro.dppl import NumPyroModel